irfanbasha9100/irfanbasha9100/README.md

 ## Hi there 👋 ![Profile views](https://gpvc.arturio.dev/irfanbasha9100)

-- 🔭 I’m currently working on Robotics, Computer Vision & IoT
+- 🔭 I’m currently working on FrontEnd & IoT
-- 🌱 I’m currently learning Computer vision & IoT applications
+- 🌱 I’m Passionate about Ecommerce Websites and Job Portals websites
 - 👯 I would love to collaborate with you
-- 🤔 I’m looking for Internship
+- 🤔 I’m looking for Full time Offers
-- 💬 Ask me about IoT,Python,CV
+- 💬 Ask me about FrontEnd Technology
 - 📫 How to reach me: irfanbashaparigi9133@gmail.com
 - 😄 Pronouns: Engineer, Developer,Hard worker
 - ⚡ Fun fact: Travelling,Reading books,Just chilling when time suggests.